Olga Desmond: Visit to Russia

-The "heroine of living pictures", Olga Desmond became one of the first to promote nudity on the stage in St. Petersburg, Russia, when in the summer of 1908 the German dancer arrived there with her repertoire of performance.
+The "heroine of living pictures", Olga Desmond became one of the first to promote nudity on the stage in St. Petersburg, Russia, when in the summer of 1908, the German dancer arrived there with her repertoire of performance.
 Olga Desmond's Evenings of Beauty quickly became the subject of a great debate in the Russian media.
 At least one of the representatives of official "justice" wanted to haul Desmond into court for "seduction".

 Olga Desmond herself persistently defended her right to appear naked.
 She told the Russian press:

-Olga Desmond raised the prices of some of her shows so that only people who respected her kind of art would be seeing her shows.
+Like other dancers around the world seeking to raise the status of their art, Olga Desmond raised the prices of some of her shows so that only people who respected her kind of art would be seeing her shows.
 In addition to raising prices, many of her performances were only open to members of other dance societies so that people on the street could not see her performances.

 Asked whether a stage costume would interfere with her, Olga Desmond answered: "To be completely graceful in a costume or even in a tricot is unthinkable.
 And I decided to throw off this needless yoke."
 Objecting to the claims that she excites "base instincts" of the public, the dancer said: "I purposely set a high admission charge for my shows so that the street would not get in, for it has little understanding of pure art, but so that people with broader demands for it would come, people who will look on me as a servitor of art."

 The authorities in St. Petersburg paid little attention to the explanations offered by the dancer from Berlin, and her first appearance in the imperial Russian capital was also her last: further shows were forbidden by the mayor.
 Many artists in the capital took the side of the authorities.
 For example, Konstantin Makovsky sharply denounced what he called the "cult of the naked body", saying that "beauty, like much else in life, must have its hidden secrets, that we don't even have the right to expose."